Amir-ali-anwar/Amir-ali-anwar/README.md

 ### Hi there, I'm Amir Ali Anwar 👋
 ## I'm a Passionate Frontend developer and Teacher from Pakistan!!

-- 🌱 I’m currently learning new technologies like javascript, Machine learning, Deep learning and Computer vision
+- 🌱 I’m interested in learning new technologies like Machine learning, Deep learning, Blockchain and Computer vision
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2022 Goals: Contribute more to Open Source projects